garysum88/nc-news/README.md

 - delete a comment that is posted by the user (once logged in)
 - review the basic information of an user (username, name and avatar image)

+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run this app locally?
 In order to run this app locally, you have Node.js version 17 installed.